-Note: Please consult teacher education faculty for a list of courses required for the Intern Credential Program.
+NOTE: Please consult teacher education faculty for a list of courses required for the Intern Credential Program.

-TEP 505 Clinical Experiences in Classroom Management (3)
+TEP 505 Clinical Experiences in Classroom Management, K-8 (3)

-This course addresses the basic technique necessary to run a well-managed classroom.
-Included are general methods for effective teaching, how to maintain appropriate student success, how to identify and work with special-needs children, and how to assess, grade, and otherwise evaluate students.
-Additionally, visits are made to grade-level appropriate classrooms to critique the overall effectiveness of a variety of learning environments.
-Corequisites:TEP 515 and TEP 565.4
+This course addresses the basic techniques necessary to run a well-managed K-8 classroom.
+Included are general methods for effective teaching.
+Learning theory, how to maintain appropriate student success, how to identify and work with special-needs children, and how to assess, grade, and evaluate students.
+This course is specifically designed for direct application of learning by intern teachers.